Violations

 Closed Cases

-Includes cases that were closed in 2020, 2021, 2022, and 2023 by Informal Settlements at New York City worksites.
+Includes cases that were closed in 2023 and 2024 by Informal Settlements at New York City worksites.
 The number of violations for each employer are totals for the entire dataset, including employers that had multiple filings against them.
-The chart for 2020-2022 lists those employers with 50 or more workers in the unit and four or more NLRA violations.
-The 2023 charts include all NYC employers.

 Unfair Labor Practice Violations for Cases Resulting in Informal Settlements, NYC Employers